Contents: 1. Spark Plugs

 Iskra Ø90 magnetos with Ø90 flywheels are on 1988-94 Tomos A3 and A35 moped engines.
 The points were M19B, same as M19 but with a wire for a screw-post type condenser.
 After 1995 they had CDI point-less ignition but still had a 3-screw base plate.
 Then after 1997 they had a smaller diameter flywheel with a 2-screw Ø90 base plate. see Iskra

 WTEMCO Ø90 magnetos with Ø90 flywheels are on late 1977-84 Angel (TYM) (Laura M48 remake) and Indian (Merida) (1975-77 Honda PC50 remake) moped engines.
 The points were M19A type without a pivot post.
 The pivot post can be unscrewed.
+It takes a 3.2mm e-clip.
 The newer M19 points are designed to substitute perfectly for M19A, because their bottom pivot exactly fits the older threaded hole.

 The “tall” Bosch 037 condenser was original on most “big” Bosch (90mm ID flywheel) magnetos.
 It was already superseded to the “short” Bosch 037 by the mid 1980’s.
 This is shown in the 1988 MMI Ignition Parts Chart above.